 Ensuring that the students are engaging with the material and with one another can be difficult.
-As such, most lectures will be broken into subparts: each class will consist of two ~1 hour 10 minute lecture "modules," occasionally including a 10 minute breakout session during which students will collaborate to solve short programming assignments related to the course material.
+As such, most lectures will be broken into subparts: each class will consist primarily of a lecture "module" and occasionally include a ~10 minute interactive demonstration or breakout session during which students will collaborate to solve short programming assignments related to the course material.
 Students should bring a laptop to class if possible so that they can follow along with group or collaborative coding sessions.
 Remaining class time, if it exists, will consist of a shorter lecture covering a related topic or research area.

 Prerequisite Knowledge Areas: